Methylchloroisothiazolinone: Application

 Methylchloroisothiazolinone is found in many water-based personal care products and cosmetics.
 Methylchloroisothiazolinone was first used in cosmetics in the 1970s.
 It is also used in glue production, detergents, paints, fuels, and other industrial processes.
 Methylchloroisothiazolinone is known by the registered tradename Kathon CG when used in combination with methylisothiazolinone.

 Methylchloroisothiazolinone may be used in combination with other preservatives including ethylparaben, benzalkonium chloride, bronopol, and phenoxyethanol.

 Hazards

 Methylchloroisothiazolinone can cause allergic reactions in some people.
 The first publication of the preservative as a contact allergen was in 1988.
 Cases of photoaggravated allergic contact dermatitis, i.e. worsening of skin lesions after sun exposure, have also been reported.

 In pure form or in high concentrations, methylchloroisothiazolinone is a skin and membrane irritant and causes chemical burns.
 In the United States, maximum authorized concentrations are 15 ppm in rinse-offs (of a mixture in the ratio 3:1 of 5-chloro-2-methylisothiazol 3(2H)-one and 2-methylisothiazol-3 (2H)-one).
 In Canada, methylchloroisothiazolinone may only be used in rinse-off products in combination with methylisothiazolinone, the total concentration of the combination may not exceed 15 ppm.
+In the European Union, methylchloroisothiazolinone is permitted only as part of the MCI/MI preservative mixture under Annex V (entry 39) of the Cosmetics Regulation (EC) No 1223/2009.
+The mixture, in a 3:1 ratio of methylchloroisothiazolinone to methylisothiazolinone, is allowed only in rinse-off products at a maximum concentration of 0.0015% (15 ppm).
+Its use was restricted to rinse-off products by Commission Regulation (EU) No 1003/2014, applicable from 16 July 2015.

 Methylisothiazolinone is considered safe in the allowed amount in rinse-off products (0.01%) and safe in leave-in products when formulated to be non-sensitizing.